rgerd/silk-clouds/README.md

 Made with Rust + WGPU.
 Developed on an M2 Macbook Air, but probably works on any moderately powerful GPU.

+To try it out, clone the repository and run `cargo run --release` from the root directory.
+Make sure you have [the Rust toolchain](https://www.rust-lang.org/learn/get-started) installed.

 ## How it works
 This technique samples a simplex noise function into a 3D texture, runs [marching cubes](https://en.wikipedia.org/wiki/Marching_cubes) on that texture, filling a buffer with vertex data, and then uses an [indirect draw call](https://toji.dev/webgpu-best-practices/indirect-draws.html) to draw the generated vertex data.